identity2/Hugo-Blog/content/posts/self-publish-a-graphic-novel-with-amazon-kdp.md

 # Bleed
 ![Bleed](/posts/self-publish-a-graphic-novel-with-amazon-kdp/3.png)

 For ordinary (text-oriented) books, you don't need [Bleed](https://kdp.amazon.com/en_US/help/topic/G201834180#bleed).
-However, when your book contains images or patterns reaching to the edge of the page, Bleed is neccessary.
+However, when your book contains images or patterns reaching to the edge of the page, Bleed is necessary.
 Bleed prevents some unwanted white edges from showing up after your book is trimmed.
 Since the graphic-rich book I published contains many "Bleeding" images, I choose to have my book Bleed.

 <br />